harfinovian/a83-macd-labs/azure-storage-file/README.md

         curl.cainfo = "<absolute path to cacert.pem>"
         ```
         OR
-    * Point to the cacert in the options when creating the Relevant Proxy.
+    * Point to the cacert in the options when creating the Proxy.
         ```php
-        //example of creating the FileRestProxy
         $options["http"] = ["verify" => "<absolute path to cacert.pem>"];
         FileRestProxy::createFileService($connectionString, $options);
         ```